petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/configuring-remote-live-staging.md

    If the server has multiple IP addresses, each IP address must be added.

+   **For Liferay PaaS**: Enter the other Liferay instance's *cluster IP address*.
+Find the cluster IP address by navigating to the [Liferay service's shell](https://learn.liferay.com/web/guest/w/liferay-cloud/support-and-troubleshooting/troubleshooting/shell-access) in the Cloud console and running `curl ifconfig.me`.

    !!! important
        If you're validating IPv6 addresses, you must configure the app server's JVM to not force the usage of IPv4 addresses.
 For example, if you're using Tomcat, add the `-Djava.net.preferIPv4Stack=false` attribute in the `$TOMCAT_HOME\bin\setenv.[bat|sh]` file.